Raezil/Interview-prep/README.md

      - Structs are composite data types that group together variables with different data types.
 They are used to create custom data structures.

 23. What is the difference between a method and a function in Go?
      - Methods are functions associated with a type, while functions are standalone.
 Methods operate on instances of a type, making them more object-oriented.

+24. What is type embedding in Go?
+     - Type embedding is a way to create new types by embedding existing types.
+It promotes code reuse and composition.